Boston Celtics: 1979–1992: Larry Bird era

-1993–1998: Rebuilding years
+1993–1998: Tragedy and decline

 The loss of Bird and the aging of the team's other veteran stars forced coach Chris Ford into rebuilding mode.
 Hopes centered on 26-year-old Reggie Lewis, a small forward out of Boston's Northeastern University.
 In the first round of the 1993 playoffs Lewis fainted during Boston's four-game series loss by the Charlotte Hornets.
 An examination revealed heart problems, but Lewis was able to get doctors to clear him for a comeback.
 Before he could make it he died of a heart attack while shooting baskets at Brandeis University during the off-season.
 The Celtics honored his memory by retiring his number 35.
 With McHale having retired after the Celtics' playoff loss to the Hornets, Boston's original Big 3 era came to an end in 1994 upon Robert Parish's signing with Charlotte.
 The team collapsed, finishing out of the playoffs with a 32–50 mark.

 In 1994, the Celtics hired former player and legendary towel-waving cheerleader M. L. Carr as the team's new vice president of basketball operations.
 Working alongside general manager Jan Volk, Carr selected University of North Carolina star Eric Montross with Boston's first-round pick in the 1994 NBA draft.
 Montross became the new heir apparent in the paint, but failed to develop and was eventually traded.
 1994–95 was the Celtics' final season in the Boston Garden.
 The Celtics signed aging Dominique Wilkins as a free agent, who led the team in scoring with 17.8 PPG.
 Second-year player Dino Rađa, a power forward from Croatia, added an interior presence the team had been lacking in 1993–94.
 The Celtics made the playoffs, losing to the heavily favored Orlando Magic in four games.
 In 1995, the Celtics moved from the Boston Garden to the Fleet Center (later TD BankNorth, then TD Garden).
 Carr fired Chris Ford and took the coaching reins himself.
 After drafting Providence College star Eric Williams, the Celtics struggled to a 33–49 record.